gpodder/podcast-feed-best-practice/podcast-feed-best-practice.md

 Preface
 -------

-RSS and Atom feeds are commonly used to distribute and describe podcasts.
+[RSS][rss20] and [Atom][rfc4287] feeds are commonly used to distribute and describe podcasts.
 Due to their generic definition, they can be ambigously interpreted for the use case of podcasts.
 This often resulted in incompatible uses of these standards which then caused problems when processing some podcast feeds.

 This document builds upon existing standards and established extensions, and gives recommendations how these standards should be put to use.
 It should not